 What is postpartum hemorrhage?

 Postpartum hemorrhage is more bleeding than normal after the birth of a baby.
-About 1 in 100 to 5 in 100 women have postpartum hemorrhage.
+About 1 in 100 to 5 in 100 birth parents have postpartum hemorrhage.
 It's more likely with a cesarean birth.
 It most often happens after the placenta is delivered, but it can also happen later.

 What causes postpartum hemorrhage?